neillarkin/gnotek-site/README.md

 #### Loading:
 the background image is quite large and so degrades performance when loading on slow connections.
 #### Parallax:
-Parallax scrolling appears to jitter slightly on FireFox and Safari.
+Parallax scrolling appears to jitter slightly on FireFox.
+Parallax does not work on iOS.
 This is a known issue with Parallax and there are some workarounds that could be implemented in future version of this site.

+#### Landing Page - on mobile view there is a large space after the jumbotron.
+The space is create by the row on the About section.
+For the moment the 'Read More' button works around this, but this a primary bug  that would need to be addressed on the next update.

 #### Navigation bar:
 1) Clicking a menu item will scroll to that section.
 If the user then scrolls to another section; the highlighted menu item will not reflect that new section.
 This could be rectified perhaps by implementing some JavaScript or JQuery to tie the ‘div id’ to the menu items CSS attribute.
+2) Hoizontal view on smartphone- the navabar does not toggle to a hamburger menu.
+This would be a primary issue that needs to be fixed but for the moment users can still access all areas by scrolling.
-2) In mobile mode, the navigation bar collapses to a hamburger menu.
+3) In mobile mode, the navigation bar collapses to a hamburger menu.
 When expanded the   three horizontal lines move to the left rather than staying aligned right.
 According to Bootstrap documentation, the menu positions itself left or right depending on where the ‘navbar-brand’  element is placed;  before or after the "<button>" elements.
 Placing elements correctly did not rectify the issue.
-3) Each menu items background colour changes to #000 once selected.
+4) Each menu items background colour changes to #000 once selected.
 This also happened on hover but was changed to a Hover.js effect because hovering to #000 near an item that was already #000 may confuse the user experience.

 #### Contact form:
 The Contact form is present for cosmetic purposes and is non-functional.